giordanii/card/README.md

-# movie-card
+#card
- movie card with js
+ persona card with js